-Persons with no outpatient visit events for 2001 are not included on this file but are represented on the 2001 MEPS person-level file.
+Persons with no office-based medical provider visit events for 2001 are not included on this file but are represented on the 2001 MEPS person-level file.
 A codebook for the data file is provided in files H55CB.PDF and H55CB.ASP.

-Each outpatient visit record includes the following information: date of the visit; whether or not the survey respondent saw the doctor; type of care received; type of services (i.e., lab test, sonogram or ultrasound, x-rays, etc) received; medicines prescribed during the visit; flat fee information; imputed sources of payment; total payment and total charge; and a full-year person-level weight.
+Each office-based medical provider visit event record includes the following: date of the event; type of provider seen; time spent with the provider; type of care received; types of treatments (i.e., physical therapy, occupational therapy, speech therapy, chemotherapy, radiation therapy, etc.) received during the event; type of services (i.e., lab test, sonogram or ultrasound, x-rays, etc.) received, medicines prescribed during the event; flat fee information, imputed sources of payment, total payment and total charge of the office-based event expenditure; and a full-year person-level weight.

-Data from this file can be merged with the MEPS 2001 Full Year Population Characteristics file using the unique person identifier, DUPERSID, to append person characteristics, such as demographic or health insurance characteristics, to each record.
-Outpatient visit events on this file can also be linked to the MEPS 2001 Medical Conditions File and to the MEPS 2001 Prescribed Medicines File.
-Please see Section 5.0 for details on how to merge MEPS data files.
+Data from this file can be merged with the MEPS 2001 Full Year Population Characteristics file using the unique person identifier, DUPERSID, to append personlevel information, such as demographic or health insurance characteristics, to each record.
+The office-based medical provider visit events can also be linked to the MEPS 2001 Medical Conditions File and MEPS 2001 Prescribed Medicines File.
+Please see section 5.0 for details on how to merge MEPS data files.